richardwilkes/gcs_master_library/Library/Markdown/User Guide/Spells.md

 **Increment:**

 - Adds (or removes) **one point** at a time.
-- Depending on the skill cost table (p.
-B170), several points may be required before the spell increases to the next level.
+- Depending on the skill cost table ([B170](B170)), several points may be required before the spell increases to the next level.

 To add (or remove) points: